-Importation of live aquatic animals from a country, zone or compartment declared free from Taura syndrome
+Importation of aquatic animals and aquatic animal products from a country, zone or compartment declared free from Taura syndrome

-When importing live aquatic animals of species referred to in Article 9.6.2. from a country, zone or compartment declared free from TS, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country or a certifying official approved by the importing country certifying that, on the basis of the procedures described in Articles 9.6.4. or 9.6.5. (as applicable) and 9.6.6., the place of production of the live aquatic animals is a country, zone or compartment declared free from TS.
+When importing aquatic animals and aquatic animal products of species referred to in Article 9.6.2. from a country, zone or compartment declared free from TS, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country or a certifying official approved by the importing country certifying that, on the basis of the procedures described in Articles 9.6.4. or 9.6.5. (as applicable) and 9.6.6., the place of production of the aquatic animals and aquatic animal products is a country, zone or compartment declared free from TS.